 Sadly efforts to save the industry and factory at Marston Road were not supported by the Government despite the strong remaining popularity of the Commando.
 Government funding was redirected to fund the Chrysler factory at Ryton in Coventry and the Triumph co-operative at Meriden.
 Hooper and Favill therefore re-established their partnership and concentrated on stepped piston engine developments along with other non-SP based projects including:-

-Wulf II low emission liquid cooled stepped piston engine and motorcycle
+The Wulf II 500 cm3 low emission liquid cooled stepped piston engine and motorcycle

 Vertex vertical shaft engine (for Mountfield)